symfony/symfony-docs/messenger.rst

 :ref:`default services.yaml configuration <service-container-services-load-example>`,
 this is already done for you, thanks to :ref:`autoconfiguration <services-autoconfigure>`.

-If you're not using autoconfigure functionality, then you need to register it:
+If you're not using service autoconfiguration, then you need to add this config:

 .. configuration-block::